AuDigitalHealth/ci-fhir-stu3/pages/AdvanceCareRecords/_includes/intro.md

 This implementation guide is the basis for the corresponding [Advance Care Planning CDA Implementation Guide [DH2019x1]](#DH2019x1) and [Advance Care Directive Custodian Record CDA Implementation Guide [DH2019x2]](#DH2019x2).
 The profiles referenced by this FHIR implementation guide are the 'models' that are mapped into CDA.

 This implementation guide makes reference to the set of profiles and extensions (StructureDefinitions) that form part of this implementation guide.
 Some profiles and extensions are described by this implementation guide, and some are described by other published sources such as the [Australian Base Profiles Implementation Guide](http://build.fhir.org/ig/hl7au/au-fhir-base/index.html) [[HL7AUBIG]](#HL7AUBIG) or [FHIR, Release 3 (STU)](http://hl7.org/fhir/STU3/index.html) [[HL7FHIR3]](index.html#HL7FHIR3).
 The profiles described in this implementation guide do not include profile-specific mappings to another format as part of their description.
-Any profile-specific mappings to another format is the subject of an implementation guide for that particular format, e.g. a ACR CDA implementation guide.
-The base FHIR® STU3 mapping content for each of the resources referenced in this implementation guide can be found on the applicable resource documentation in the [FHIR, Release 3 (STU)](http://hl7.org/fhir/STU3/index.html) [[HL7FHIR3]](index.html#HL7FHIR3).
+Any profile-specific mappings to another format is the subject of an implementation guide for that particular format, e.g. an advance care records CDA implementation guide.
+The base FHIR® STU3 mapping content for each of the resources referenced in this implementation guide can be found on the applicable resource documentation in the [FHIR, Release 3 (STU)](http://hl7.org/fhir/STU3/index.html) [[HL7FHIR3]](#HL7FHIR3).

 ## Context and use